 Dissertation Predictive Statistics Results

-RQ3.1: Does document research method, year of publication, word count, and reference count predict membership in low, high or excessive levels of the plagiarism categories for the corpus of sampled dissertations?
+RQ3.1: Does document research method, year of publication, word count, and reference count predict membership in low, high, or excessive levels of the plagiarism categories for the corpus of sampled dissertations?

 I conducted a multinomial logistic regression (MLR) analysis to predict dissertation membership outcomes in the DSL.
 The goal of this MLR analysis was to determine what independent variables or a combination of, influenced the probability of a document belonging to one of the three DSLs.
 As previously discussed, the DSL is a multinomial dependent variable based upon three categories using the aDSI with the following membership criteria: